smargasyuk/PrePH/README.md

 `export PATH=$PATH:path_to_PrePH/src`

+Typical install time on a "normal" desktop computer: less than 3s

 Now you can run the scripts from any place

 Always use GLOBAL paths to input and output files